OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 <!-- [//]: # (Add section describing the text output of the battery level) -->

+#### The 5V Pins

+When operating in battery mode, you will find that the output on the `5V` pins is actually 3.3V initially.
+Since the Power Dock is designed for power-saving, it only provides the 3.3 volts the Omega needs to run. **In order to get activate the circuit that performs the battery to 5V conversion, you need to issue the `power-dock` command.**

 <!-- TODO: add a section on reading the battery level, ask Lazar -->